 Safety in Automation

-“Safety critical domains (e.g., transportation, healthcare) are increasingly dependent on automation, but how are we fitting the human users to their new roles?
-My research examines how people adapt to technology, and how technology can in turn be leveraged to promote positive behaviours (e.g., safer driving).”
+“Safety critical domains (e.g., transportation, health care) are increasingly dependent on automation, but how are we fitting the human users to their new roles?
+My research examines how people adapt to technology, and how technology can in turn be leveraged to promote positive behaviors (e.g., safer driving).”

 “My research focuses on data analytics for advanced manufacturing and energy systems and networks quality, reliability and efficiency improvements.
 Different types of measurement data, domain knowledge, engineering models are integrated for the 1) quality modeling, monitoring, prognostic, and control; and 2) knowledge transfer among different manufacturing and energy units.”